mathewgaohu/Notes/Installations/CCGOserver.md

 First you need to ssh ccgo1.

+## 0. Rules
+* Create a directory under `/workspace`.
+Do not create any files or folders in the root directory.

 ## 1. To use conda
 ```
 source /workspace/anaconda3/etc/profile.d/conda.sh
-conda activate hippylib2019
+conda activate fenics
 ```

 You can also put the source command in your `.bashrc` file so it runs automatically when you ssh in.
 First do
 ```
 vim ~/.bashrc
 ```
 this file indicates the commands that you want to run when you log in.
-So, add the source command here.
+So, add the `source` command here.
 You are all set.

+Even more you can add the `conda activate` command there.
+Then you will start will fenics environment when you log in .